Primus inter pares: Catholic Church

-Eastern Orthodox Churches
+Eastern Orthodox Church

 The phrase "first among equals" is also used to describe the role of the patriarch of Constantinople, who, as the "ecumenical patriarch", is the first among all the bishops of the Eastern Orthodox Church.
 He has no direct jurisdiction over the other patriarchs or the other autocephalous Orthodox churches and cannot interfere in the election of bishops in autocephalous churches, but he alone enjoys the right of convening extraordinary synods consisting of them or their delegates to deal with ad hoc situations, and he has also convened well-attended pan-Orthodox Synods in the last forty years.
 His title is an acknowledgement of his historic significance and of his privilege to serve as primary spokesman for the Eastern Orthodox Communion.

 Eastern Christians considered the bishop of Rome to be the "first among equals" during the first thousand years of Christianity according to the ancient, first millennial order (or "taxis" in Greek) of Rome, Constantinople, Alexandria, Antioch, and Jerusalem, known as the Pentarchy that was established after Constantinople became the eastern capital of the Byzantine Empire.

 The canons relative to the universal primacy of honor of the patriarch of Constantinople are the 9th canon of the synod of Antioch and the 28th canon of the Council of Chalcedon.

-Lutheran Churches
+Lutheran churches

 In the Lutheran Church of Sweden, the Archbishop of Uppsala is considered by the church as primus inter pares.
 As such, the Archbishop of Uppsala has no powers over the other 13 bishops but has some additional administrative and spiritual duties, as specified in the Church Order of the Church of Sweden.
 According to the chapter 8 of the Church Order, only the Archbishop of Uppsala can ordain a bishop.
 The other bishops of the Church of Sweden are peers, not subordinate, to the Archbishop of Uppsala.
 Among the Archbishop of Uppsala's other duties is the obligation to convene and chair the Episcopal Assembly.
 Unlike the other bishops, who are elected to office by members of their diocese, the Archbishop of Uppsala is elected by the entire body of the church.
 There is a peculiar regulation that stipulates that the total votes cast in the archdiocese of Uppsala, when electing an archbishop, "shall be divided by ten, with decimals removed", before being added to the national vote.

 In the Evangelical Lutheran Church of Finland, the Archbishop of Turku and Finland serves as the primus inter pares.

 The bishop of the Slovak Evangelical Church of the Augsburg Confession in Serbia is the primus inter pares of that denomination.